What should you do if your car has flood damage?

-DENVER (KDVR) — Flooding never seems like a problem, that is until your car gets stuck in a foot of water and you can’t get out.
-But sometimes, flooding is unavoidable.
+(KDVR) — Flooding never seems like a problem — at least until your car gets stuck in a foot of water and you can’t get out.
+But sometimes flooding is unavoidable.

 If you get stuck on a flooded roadway, you should take action immediately.